 **In addition to the below criteria specific to the Conference Grant, all undergraduate students must meet our general eligibility requirements.**

-- Priority is given to students who have been accepted to *present* at professional/scholarly convenings that have (1) competitive peer-reviewed selection processes and (2) attract a multi-generational body of presenters (not undergraduate-only conferences)
+- Conference Grants support students who have been accepted to *present* at professional/scholarly convenings that have (1) competitive peer-reviewed selection processes and (2) attract a multi-generational body of presenters (not undergraduate-only conferences)

 - Students are eligible to receive only one Conference Grant per academic year